Makeen: British Raj

-In the late 19th century, Makeen was a center of the rebellion movement and guerilla warfare led by Mulla Powinda, a Pashtun tribal leader, against the colonial army of the British Raj.
+In the late 19th century, Makeen was a center of the rebellion movement and guerilla warfare against the colonial army of the British Raj, led by Mulla Powinda, a Pashtun tribal leader.

-In 1919-1920, the Waziristan revolt was sparked by the Third Anglo-Afghan War.
+In 1919–1920, the Waziristan revolt was sparked by the Third Anglo-Afghan War.
 The military operation against the Mahsuds was led by Lieutenant William Kenny, who was killed during action at Kotkai, which lies to the southeast of Makeen.
 He received a posthumous Victoria Cross for his gallantry, the highest award of the British honours system.
 One aspect of this campaign was the effective use of air power in Waziristan by the British Indian Army.
-The Mahsuds took heavy casualties during the fighting at Ahnai Tangi and it was these casualties, as well as the destruction of their villages a month later by bombers of the Royal Air Force, that temporarily subdued the Mahsuds.
+The Mahsuds took heavy casualties during the fighting at Ahnai Tangi.
+It was these casualties and the destruction of their villages a month later by bombers of the Royal Air Force, that temporarily subdued the Mahsuds.
 Throughout 1921–1924, the British Indians undertook a road construction effort in the region that led to further conflict during the 1921–1924 campaign.

 In 1925, the British Royal Air Force carried out the Pink's War bombing campaign under the command of Wing Commander Richard Pink against the Mahsuds.
-After over 50 days of bombing, the tribal leaders sought peace to end the bombing, bringing the campaign to a close.
-Pink's War was the first air action of the Royal Air Force carried out independent of the British Army or Royal Navy.
+After over 50 days of bombing, the tribal leaders sought peace to end the bombing, bringing the campaign to a halt.
+Pink's War was the first air action of the Royal Air Force carried out independently of the British Army or Royal Navy.
 Conflict flared up again in 1936 as the Mahsuds and other tribes joined the uprising led by Faqir Ipi (Mirzali Khan) against the British, resulting in another campaign that lasted until 1939.